Visiting Scholars Program

 Visitors must be sponsored by a faculty member at the Harriman Institute, who will serve as the scholar’s academic adviser and provide guidance on the progress of the visitor’s research.
 The faculty adviser should specialize in the same area as the prospective visitor.

-To apply, interested scholars should compile the following items and e-mail them to [email protected] no fewer than three months before the anticipated start date:
+To apply, interested scholars should compile the following items and e-mail them to Xan Faber at email@example.com no fewer than four months before the anticipated start date:

 - Proof of sponsorship of an Institute faculty member.
-In order to be considered for Visiting Scholar status, applicants must receive a letter of recommendation from a Harriman Institute faculty member willing to serve as the applicant's faculty sponsor while they are on campus.
+In order to be considered for Visiting Scholar status, applicants must exchange emails with the faculty sponsor confirming the faculty member’s willingness to be their faculty sponsor during the visit.
 This is an academic advisory role and not a financial one.
 It is the responsibility of the applicant to locate a faculty sponsor.

-- Cover letter stating the purpose of research and desired dates of stay (not to exceed one year) in the United States.
-The statement of research should clearly indicate how research at Columbia University’s Harriman Institute is critical to the outcome of the applicant's proposal.
+- Cover letter, approximately one page in length, stating the purpose of research and desired dates of stay (not to exceed one year) in the United States.
+The statement of research should clearly indicate how research at Columbia University’s Harriman Institute is critical to the outcome of the applicant’s proposal.

 - Curriculum vitae